 4K resolution is a common display resolution, often known as 2160p and UHD.
 The resolution of a display describes how many pixels it has in width x height format.
 The more pixels on a screen, the sharper the image should be.
-The Digital Cinema Initiatives (DCI), an organisation of motion picture studios that develops digital cinema standards, defines 4K resolution as 4096 x 2160 (opens in new tab), but this resolution is uncommon in consumer goods.
-PC monitors, laptops, and TVs labelled as 4K resolution typically have a resolution of 3840 x 2160.
+The Digital Cinema Initiatives (DCI), an organization of motion picture studios that develops digital cinema standards, defines 4K resolution as 4096 x 2160 (opens in new tab), but this resolution is uncommon in consumer goods.
+PC monitors, laptops, and TVs labeled as 4K resolution typically have a resolution of 3840 x 2160.
 However, this resolution is officially referred to as Ultra HD (UHD).
 UHD/ 4K resolution monitors are frequently seen.

 Most recent GPUs (opens in new tab) support UHD/ 4K resolution output, though playing games at this resolution will require a reasonably strong graphics card (opens in new tab).
 As a result, many gamers prefer to play games in 1080p (opens in new tab) resolution (1920 x 1080).

 There are various high-end laptops with 4K screens on the market.
-There are also several 4K resolution on the market now that are reasonably priced.
+There are also several 4K resolutions on the market now that are reasonably priced.
 However, if you want a 4K gaming monitor with a high refresh rate (120Hz or above), you’ll have to spend a premium.

 Common PC Display Resolutions

 |4K||3840 x 2160 (typical monitor resolution); 4096 x 2160 (official cinema resolution)|

 |2K||2560 x 1440 (typical monitor resolution); 2048 x 1080 (official cinema resolution)|

 |Full HD aka FHD aka 1080p||1920 x 1080|